Apply a File Director patch

 Before installing the 2018.3 patch be aware it will require a system reboot several times during the update process.
 In addition, it is essential you perform recommended backups, as in some circumstances you will need to re-import the appliance snapshot after the update process has completed.

-- Refer to the Important information when applying a patch above.
+- Refer to the Important information above.